sultanMachido/assessment-solution/react-activity-tracker/README.md

 So as to limit the number of activities displayed to a user, a limit of 15 activities are shown at a time.
 I implemented a load more button that allows the user see older activites.

+#Running Application
+After cloning the project to your computer, navigate to the folder and run the command npm install to install packages.
+After that, you can run the command npm run dev to start the application on your  computer

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.